GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-13-spring-boot-testing-overview-testresttemplate.md

 ### Sample code #2

-The sample below shows a test class where TestRestTemplate is used to test the endpoints of the application:
+The sample below shows a test class where TestRestTemplate is used to test the endpoints of the application, more specifically using a GET, POST and DELETE request:

 ```
 @Test